 Nepean High School at Youth Eco Summit 2019

 What is Waste Not?

 Before The War On Waste there was WASTE NOT!
 We made our multi-award winning documentary film about how to transition to a waste-free world to show who keeps our big cities sparkling, where our garbage goes and what it’s worth if it isn’t just tossed into landfill.
-Our optimistic message was a hit with schools as well as screening in 30 countries around the world, and on Qantas and the Australia Network.
+Our optimistic message was a hit with schools, universities and TAFEs as well as screening in 30 countries around the world, and on Qantas and the ABC’s Australia Network.

-Now we have developed a WASTE NOT sequel project to inspire high school students to create a sustainable future by rejecting fast food, fast fashion and eco-suicide.
-Our Trashion workshops with industry and artworld mentors are inspirational and empowering.
-At the end of each year we showcase their creations at the annual Youth Eco Summit staged by our partner the Sydney Olympic Park Authority, making spectacular fashion statements that really mean something to an audience of their peers.
-Together we will end fast fashion – one of the most toxic and wasteful industries on earth – and empower a whole new generation of ‘conscious consumers” to change the world!
-Waste Not is not just an idea, it’s the most exciting way to live.
+At the end of each year we showcase the student’s Trashion creations at the annual Youth Eco Summit staged by our partner the Sydney Olympic Park Authority.
+The schools compete to present fashion statements that really mean something to an audience of their peers.
+You can explore the spectacular results on these pages.
+Together we will end fast fashion – one of the most toxic and wasteful industries on earth – and empower a whole new generation of ‘conscious consumers” to imagine a future where we don’t waste anything anymore.

 What is Trashion?